-Over the years, the term Pre-Raphaelite somehow took on a life of its own and no longer refers to just art of the Pre-Raphaelite Brotherhood, but a bohemian style of dress or a certain physical type.
-Usually, when I see a modern woman described as Pre-Raphaelite it refers to her wild and flowing hair.
+Over the years, the term Pre-Raphaelite took on a life of its own and in addition to referring to art of the Pre-Raphaelite Brotherhood, many people use it to describe a bohemian style of dress or a certain physical type.
+Usually, when I see a modern woman described as Pre-Raphaelite, it refers to her wild and flowing hair.

 Is it any wonder that ‘Pre-Raphaelite’ is used to describe luxurious tresses when masterpieces like this exist?

-A few weeks ago I watched the movie Blanche Fury (1948) and ‘Pre-Raphaelite’ was the word that leapt to mind the moment I saw the main character’s hair.
-Not because it was the mass of curls we usually think of, but because of her pinned coiffure.
+A few weeks ago I watched the movie Blanche Fury (1948) and Pre-Raphaelite was the word that leapt to mind the moment I saw the main character’s hair – not because it was the abundant mass of curls we usually think of, but because of her pinned coiffure.
 Actress Valerie Hobson played the title role and the moment she stepped on screen, I was struck by her resemblance to certain images of Pre-Raphaelite poet and painter Elizabeth Siddal.

 In Dante Gabriel Rossetti’s portrait of Siddal below, we can see her hair tucked under loosely.

-At the time, actress Valerie Hobson was married to the producer Anthony Havelock-Allen (she later married MP John Profumo).
-She said about the film “I had just had our son, who was born mentally handicapped, and he meant the film as a sort of ‘loving gift’, making me back into a leading lady, which was a wonderful idea.
+At the time, actress Valerie Hobson was married to the producer Anthony Havelock-Allen (she later married scandal ridden MP John Profumo).
+She said about the film “I had just had our son, who was born mentally handicapped, and he (Havelock Allen) meant the film as a sort of ‘loving gift’, making me back into a leading lady, which was a wonderful idea.
 The film didn’t work completely.”

 I feel that the plot of Blanche Fury works, though, and as much as I repeatedly say I loathe Hollywood’s penchant for churning out remakes, I think a retelling of this movie would have potential.